lclh813/Excel/README.md

 # Excel
 ## Obejective
-Create charts and tables that are easy to track data across time.
+Create interactive charts and tables to track data across time.
 ## Demo 1.
 Line Chart
 ### 1.1.
 Introduction
 **_Action:_** *Move cursor to a specific point in the line chart.*